Mitt Elf Isem Ieħor: HappyVeganGirlJules

 Mitt Elf Isem Ieħor: HappyVeganGirlJules (English: A Hundred Thousand Other Names: HappyVeganGirlJules) is a 2021 young adult novel written by the Maltese author Lon Kirkop.
 This debut novel won the 2020 edition of The Literary Contest of Novels for Youth organised by the Malta National Book Council and Aġenzija Żagħżagħ.
-The novel novel become an instant success and was one of the hits during the Malta Book Festival 2021.
+The novel become an instant success and was one of the hits during the Malta Book Festival 2021.

 Plot

 The story follows Manda and Julia/Jules, two Maltese teens.
 Julia is a famous Maltese influencer, mainly famous for her YouTube channel Happy Vegan Girl Jules where she mainly upload content related to veganism.
 Manda is Jules number one fan.
 She copies everything that Jules does on her YouTube channel trying to compensate for the far from idilic life she has at home.
 This quickly leads to obsession and Manda's identity crisis.

 Written with teenangers in mind, the novel tackles their fears, behaviours and relationships both within their social circle and online.
 It does not only speak their language when it comes to the writing style, but also the way the novel takes the form of social media posts, WhatsApp messages, YouTube videos and Vlogs.